Last Updated on

 Even if the business had no sales during the reporting period, a filing is still required indicating no sales occurred.

 Sales tax on purchases for resale

 A business is able to purchase items to resell without paying state sales tax.
 The tax liability is passed from the distributor to the retailer who will then charge sales tax to the end user of the item.

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out the General Sales Tax Exemption Certificate (Form ST-105) to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and completed Indiana Sales Tax Exemption Certificate to document the items being purchased are for resale.